What is GLONASS? GLONASS is Russia’s version of America’s GPS. It is used to enable electronic devices to tell you where you are.

 A: One of the factors is the quality of the manufacturer’s algorithm might be sub-par.

 Don’t think it will make the running PACE shown on your watch more accurate.
 If you want accurate, instant running pace/speed then you MUST buy a footpod.
-The most super-accurate is STRYD and the cheapest sensible option is the MILESTONE.
+The most super-accurate is STRYD and the cheapest, ‘sensible’ option is the MILESTONE pod.
 And yes this advice STILL applies even if you’ve just spend £600/$700 on a top-end Garmin Fenix 5X…eesh.

 FWIW I have changed my usage of GLONASS in 2017 and indeed now I tend to turn it OFF.
 From my testing of several devices it seems that OFF is OFTEN more accurate.
 Plus turning GLONASS to ‘OFF’ better enables a like-for-like comparison with the accuracy of other devices.
 Having said that I would have it ON when navigating with a bike computer. and I would certainly turn it off on occasions where I am doing a long exercise that might be battery dependent.

-SUMMARY: It’s a nice-to-have for most people that will make little difference.
+It’s a “nice-to-have” for most people.
+It will make little difference.